UTSASRG/multithreadingtests/README.md

 The typical testing workflow is like this:
 - Clone and initialize this repo
-- Take a look at the ReadMe.md and learn the funcitonality of different scripts/folders and learn which scripts you need to modify.
-Only check and change scripts as instrcted (Unless you are developing the benchmark suite by itself).
+- Take a look at the ReadMe.md and learn the funcitonality of different scripts/folders.
+Most importantly, you need to figure out which scripts you need to modify.
+Only check and change scripts as instrcted.
 You don't need to change/understand other scripts.
 This design is to seperate things you should know and things you don't need to care about.
 - Customize python scripts.
 The most common tasks should already been provided in example scripts.
 So you probably only need to change a few lines of code.
 Understanding those scripts is necessary.
-Otherwise you won't be certain about the compilation process.
+Otherwise you won't have control over the the compilation process.
 - Run built-in scripts.
 Those scripts should automatically call your customized scripts.

 ## How to use